 Nazihippies will continue to increase in number until Clown World ends, at which point the Nazihippie will serve as the vanguard of a new order.
 As of yet, however, there is no unifying Nazihippie ideology.
 Perhaps ecofascism will end up being some kind of antecedent.

 This article is an excerpt from Clown World Chronicles, a book about the insanity of life in the post-Industrial West.
-This is being compiled by Vince McLeod for an expected release in the middle of 2020.
+This is being compiled by Vince McLeod for an expected release in January 2021.

 If you enjoyed reading this essay, you can get a compilation of the Best VJMP Essays and Articles of 2019 from Amazon for Kindle or Amazon for CreateSpace (for international readers), or TradeMe (for Kiwis).
 A compilation of the Best VJMP Essays and Articles of 2018 and the Best VJMP Essays and Articles of 2017 are also available.